Biomiguel1/Pit_Craters/README.md

 # Pit_Craters
-Contains  files of Small Body Mapping Tools sessions for several asteroids and satellites.
+Contains  files of Small Body Mapping Tool sessions for several asteroids and satellites.